Johnny Inukpuk

-Johnny Inukpuk RCA (Inuktitut ᔭᓇ ᐃᓇ; 1911–2007) was an important Inuit artist, known as a sculptor and storyteller.
+Johnny Inukpuk RCA (Inuktitut ᔭᓇ ᐃᓇ; 1911–2007) was an important Inuk artist, known as a sculptor and storyteller.
 His son Charlie Inukpuk is also a sculptor.

 Career

 Johnny Inukpuk began carving in the early 1950s while living on the land.
 James Houston, an artist, author and filmmaker who played an important role in promoting the recognition of Inuit artists, encouraged him to continue.
-His themes are childrearing, domestic and hunting activities.
+His themes were childrearing, domestic and hunting activities.
 Inukpuk’s wife, Mary, had a hare-lip, which he depicted in several of his sculptures of mother-and-child.
 The drilled eyes of his earlier works were eventually replaced by soapstone and ivory inlay; black eyes were made from melted vinyl records.
 In 1953, Inukpuk began carving green stone.
 His characteristically shiny, round heads began to appear in 1954.